 As is always the case on our Unique Photographic Journeys™, curiosity, flexibility, a strong sense of adventure, and a good level of fitness are essential to participate.

-Dates: Second half of October 2017 (For exact dates, please enquire)
+Dates: November 2018 (For exact dates, please enquire)

 Expedition Leader: Dariusz Klemens